BRCA Testing for Ovarian Cancer Risk: Unlocking Your Genetic Blueprint

 Getting your BRCA test results can feel like opening a mysterious package.
 What’s inside?
 And what does it mean?
 Let’s break it down:

-Positive result: This means a mutation was found in either your BRCA1 or BRCA2 gene.
-It doesn’t mean you have cancer or that you’ll definitely get it.
-But it does mean your risk is higher than average.
+However, that normal copy can become damaged over your lifetime, which is why people with inherited BRCA mutations have a higher cancer risk.
+It doesn’t mean you have cancer or that you’ll definitely get it, but it does mean your risk is higher than average.

 Negative result: No mutations were found.
 Good news, right?
 Well, mostly.
 It means your risk is likely lower, but it doesn’t guarantee you won’t get ovarian cancer.
 Remember, most ovarian cancers aren’t related to BRCA mutations.